Free or Discounted Summer Camps for Military Kids

 American Wanderer Summer Camp offers 2-week sessions exploring America’s National Parks in Arizona, Colorado, Idaho, Montana, New Mexico, South Dakota, Utah and Wyoming for kids ages 11 to 17.
 Children of active duty, Reserve, National Guard, retired and former service members are all eligible to apply for their scholarship.

 The Armed Services YMCA or ASYMCA offers junior enlisted families the chance to participate in family, youth, and teen camps year-round at their 34 branches and affiliates.
-These camps and other free programs, in partnership with groups like the USO and Newman’s Own Foundation, aim to provide support to military families.
+These camps and other free programs, in partnership with groups like Newman’s Own Foundation, aim to provide support to military families.
 Camps and other programs vary by location, so check with your local ASYMCA for more details.

 Camp Corral is a free one-week camp for military kids aged 8 to 15.
 Although it is open to all military children, priority is given to children of wounded, disabled or fallen service members.
 There are 23 camps in 19 states.
 The week is filled with fun outdoor activities like canoeing, swimming, fishing, arts and crafts, ropes course challenge, archery, and horseback riding.
 The week also encourages campers to create friendships and bond with other kids who share similar family situations.